vasilkrastev90/compiler-construction/README.md

 ```
 ./lan_test.native interact --directory <dirname> --filename <filename> <--fe-opt>
 ```
+#Frontend Optimisations
+The compiler currently supports the following frontend optimisations:
+*Constant Folding

+*Constant Propagation

+*Function Inlining
+-function inlining is used in the case when we have an assignment to a function or a lambda abstraction and the function, or variable in the lambda abstraction is used only once in the rest of the code. then we know it is safe to inline.

+i.e. apply (\x -> apply x 3) (\b -> b+1)
+     would be optimised to apply (\b->b+1) 3

+     let f = (\x -> x +1 ) in
+     apply f 4
+     would be optimised to
+     apply (\x -> x + 1) 4
+     which would be constant folded to:
+     5

+#Code Generation
+Currently code is generated for AMD64 instruction set and has been tested on Ubuntu 14.04.

+Currently expressions of the basic arithmetic operators are handled, and runtime tests are supported.
+The runtime tests use the return value of the system command that executes the assebmly file.
+The results of the rexpression is stored in the rax register, and then we could read it in the our ocaml program.

+Alghough suboptimal this way of testing allows for the test of infinite amount of expressions.

+#Benchmarking
+The execution time of the programs was compared against the execution time of interpreted ocaml code.

+Currently when code generation is tested the time taken to execute the system call which executes the assembly file is measured.
+This allows for benchmarking to some extent, but there will be a necessity for improvements in the future as this is not completely accurate.

+However, the framework available for testing is quite powerful and would allow for easily adding tweaks in the future.

 #Data Structure Used

 The AST that the parser outputs can be found in the file ast.ml and a print utility function can be found in astUtils.ml.